Halogenated flame retardants in plastic and rubber parts

 Flame retardants are used to prevent or delay a material from catching fire.
 Halogenated flame retardants, such as brominated flame retardant, are toxic, can accumulate in living organisms and do not degrade in the environment.1 Brominated flame retardants can be transported over great distances through the air and remain in the environment for a very long time.
 They are found in relatively high levels in the environment as pollutants in water, sediments and aquatic organisms etc.2

-According to the regulation on ecodesign requirements for electronic displays 2019/2021, halogenated flame retardants may not be present in enclosures or stands for electronic displays.
+According to the regulation on ecodesign requirements for electronic displays 2019/2021, halogenated flame retardants may not be present in enclosures or stands for electronic displays, but other plastic and rubber parts are not regulated.

 The exception for circuit boards is included since there are not many circuit boards on the market that meet the requirement regarding halogenated flame retardants.
 Circuit boards must nevertheless meet the regulatory requirements regarding flame retardants.